toddmoy/old-toddmoy.com/source/work/rumble-redesign/index.md

 Generating buzz about the game was crucial, particularly in the closed beta phase.
 To do so, we wanted to help gamers get a sense of what the game is like using an immersive storyline.

-When developing the content strategy, I was inspired by movie trailers and traditional drama that present the following elements in succession:
+When structuring the storyline, I took a cue from traditional drama and organized the content like so:

-1. _Exposition_ - describes the setting, the protagonist, and supporting characters
+1. _Exposition_ - describes the setting, protagonist, and supporting characters
 2. _Crisis_ - introduces conflict, opposition, and challenge
-3. _Quest_ - presents your objective and previews what you'll encounter
+3. _Quest_ - presents the objective and foreshadows what will be encountered

 <figure>
   <figcaption>The storyline on the game homepage.</figcaption>
   <img src="/assets/placeholder-800.svg" data-src="assets/game-storyline.png" alt="game storyline" />
 </figure>

-To support the game microsite evolution, the homepage could also evolve as content and functionality became  available.
+To support the game microsite evolution, the homepage could also change as content and functionality became  available.

 <figure>
-  <figcaption>The shift from teaser to closed beta was the most dramatic because teasers often don't have much content defined.
+  <figcaption>The shift from teaser to closed beta focused on adding the storyline.
 The shift from closed beta to full release focused more on adding new site sections. </figcaption>
   <img src="/assets/placeholder-800.svg" data-src="assets/game-page-evolution.png" alt="" />
 </figure>